- set your mood

 Q: Can you put undiluted oils directly on your skin?

-A: In general this should be avoided, and oils should only be used with a recommended dilution based on the particular situation of the person and the use of the oil (from 1-10%).
-A few oils, like lavender and tea tree, can occasionally be applied directly, but in general dilution is always recommended.
+A: In general, this should be avoided, and oils should only be used with a recommended dilution based on the particular situation of the person and the intended use of the oil (from 1-10%).
+A few oils, like lavender and tea tree, can occasionally be applied directly, but in general, dilution is always recommended.
 With any oil we recommend a skin patch test.
 Always use caution.

 Q: Why doesnt Aura Cacia have health benefits on their labels?